 Blood in your dog's stools

-It is always something to get checked by your vet but don’t panic, there are lots of possible causes ranging from very minor to more serious.
+- Contact your vet if you find blood in your dog’s stool, but don’t panic, there are lots of possible causes ranging from very minor to more serious.

-It can be very helpful to take a stool sample or a photograph of your dog's stool to show your vet.
+- It can be very helpful to take a poo sample or a photograph of your dog's stool to show your vet.

 Some of the conditions that cause blood in your dog's poo are listed below: